puuurj354/todoListChallenge/README.md

 # Todo List Challenge - Fullstack Application

-A modern, production-ready fullstack todo application built with Go backend and React frontend.
+A fullstack todo application built with Go backend and React frontend.
 This project demonstrates clean architecture, proper separation of concerns, and containerized deployment.

 ## 📋 Table of Contents